 - Procedure Manual

 - All candidate materials and the video must be uploaded to this folder by 2 p.m.
 ET on March 30.

 The vice presidents on the National Committee are elected each year at the Leadership Assembly, and serve a one-year term, starting June 1 and ending May 31 of the following year.
 If you are interested in running for a vice president position on the National Committee, you’ll follow the following steps:

 - Please refer to the Leadership Assembly website for the deadline and application.

-- If you fail to submit your application on time, you can run from the floor at Leadership Assembly.
-In that case you must bring the full completed application and provide a copy for every delegate (around 160 copies).
+- If you fail to submit your application on time, you can run from the floor at Leadership Assembly.).
 See guidelines for complete details.

 - At Leadership Assembly, you’ll give a five-minute speech and then participate in a 15-minute question-and-answer period with all candidates.

 - If no further questions are needed after the question and answer period, the Assembly votes and the new officer is announced.

 To run for National President, you must be a member of the National Committee.
 If one or zero members of the National Committee wish to run for President, then candidacy opens to all PRSSA members.
 In this situation, information about running for President will be provided to all members.
 The President serves for one year and as the Immediate Past President the following year.
 Each term starts June 1 and ends May 31 of the following year.